Population Characteristics

 Population of Montmartre by Ethnicity and Origin

 The population of Montmartre is quite diverse, which contributes to the village's vibrant cultural landscape.
 Montmartre is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the village appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are German, which accounts for 34.07% of the total population, followed by French (26.37%), Ukrainian (23.08%), Canadian (18.68%), and English (14.29%).
+The top 5 ethnicities and origins in Montmartre are German, which accounts for 34.07% of the total population, followed by French (26.37%), Ukrainian (23.08%), Canadian (18.68%), and English (14.29%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |